-Following its acquisition of NTC Communications LLC ("NTC") in November 2004, the Company provides high speed Internet, video and local and long distance voice services to multi-dwelling unit ("MDU") communities (primarily off-campus student housing) in Virginia, Maryland, North Carolina, South Carolina, Georgia, Florida, Tennessee, Mississippi and Delaware.
-NTC was merged into Shentel Converged Services as of January 1, 2007, although the Company continues to use the NTC brand at properties that cater to students.
-At December 31, 2007, Converged Services served 112 MDU housing complexes.
+Following its acquisition of NTC Communications LLC ("NTC") in November 2004, the Company provides high speed Internet, video and local and long distance voice services to multidwelling unit ("MDU") communities (primarily off-campus student housing) in Virginia, Maryland, North Carolina, South Carolina, Georgia, Florida, Tennessee, Mississippi and Delaware.
+NTC was merged into Shentel Converged Services Company ("Converged Services") as of January 1, 2007, although the Company continues to use the NTC brand at properties that cater to students.
+In September 2008, the Company announced its intention to sell Converged Services, and reclassified its assets and liabilities as held for sale, and its operating results as discontinued operations.

-The Company offers many of its services over its own fiber optic network of approximately 647 miles at December 31, 2007.
-The main lines of the network follow the Interstate 81 corridor to the Pennsylvania state line and the Interstate 66 corridor in the northwestern part of Virginia.
+The Company offers many of its services over its own fiber optic network of approximately 756 miles at December 31, 2008.
+The main lines of the network follow the Interstate 81 corridor from the Harrisonburg, Virginia, area to the Pennsylvania state line and the Interstate 66 corridor in the northwestern part of Virginia.
 Secondary routes provide alternative routing in the event of an outage.
 In addition to its own fiber network, the Company through its telephone subsidiary has a 20 percent ownership in Valley Network Partnership ("ValleyNet"), which is a partnership offering fiber network facility capacity in western, central, and northern Virginia, as well as the Interstate 81 corridor from Johnson City, Tennessee to Carlisle, Pennsylvania.

-The Company's subsidiaries are certified to offer competitive local exchange services throughout West Virginia and North Carolina, and in Virginia outside of its present telephone service area.
+The Company's subsidiaries are certified to offer competitive local exchange services throughout West Virginia and North Carolina, and in Virginia outside of its regulated telephone service area.